schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### About VLANs and Switch Choice

-To configure VLANs, a 802.1Q-capable switch with properly configured VLANs is required.
-Check my [Router on a Stick VLAN Configuration guide (TODO)]() if you want to learn more.
+A a 802.1Q-capable switch with properly configured VLANs is required.
+Check my [Router on a Stick VLAN Configuration guide (TODO)]() if you want to see an example setup with a [Mikrotik](https://mikrotik.com/) switch.

-### Create VLANs
+### VLAN Definitions

 Typically, the `LAN` port also carries the VLAN traffic and functions as [trunk port](https://www.techopedia.com/definition/27008/trunk-port).
-For the Deciso DEC630, `igb0` is the port and selected as parent interface for all VLANs in the next steps.
+For the Deciso DEC630, it's the `igb0` port.
+It is selected as parent interface for all VLANs in the next steps.

 ![Screenshot of VLAN configurations](vlan-configuration.png)